dsl-logo

 • Claim GST credits & other tax deductions

-• The vehicle is financed under your business ABN which means the business owns it
+• The vehicle is financed under your ABN which means the business owns it

 What are the best business car loan interest rates?

-Business car loan interest rates generally start from 7.50% p.a.
-Established businesses with a steady revenue stream and a good credit rating will generally qualify for the best rates.
+Business car loan interest rates start from 7.49% p.a. among the lenders on our panel, with 11.51% p.a. being the average starting rate.
+Established businesses with a steady revenue stream and a good credit rating, who are purchasing a new or almost-new vehicle, will generally qualify for the best rates.

-Startups and businesses without a proven trading history may qualify for rates closer to 15% p.a.
-Consider getting the help of a finance broker to ‘shop the rates’ between bank and non-bank lenders.
+Startups and businesses without a proven trading history, or businesses financing an older or more specialised vehicle, may qualify for rates closer to 15% p.a.
+Consider getting the help of a business loan broker to ‘shop the rates’ between bank and non-bank lenders.

 Factors that impact your rate